imixs/manik-hot-deploy/README.md

 # manik-hot-deploy

 Manik-Hot-Deploy is a plugin for the Eclipse IDE which brings hot-deploy to the development of web applications.
-It supports Glassfish, JBoss and Wildfly applicaiton servers.
+It supports Glassfish, Payara, JBoss and Wildfly application servers.

-There are different ways how to deploy a Java EE application into an application server like Glassfish or JBoss.
+There are different ways how to deploy a Web Application into an application server.
 You can deploy your application using a command line tool or a web interface provided by your sever.
-Or you can use the autodeploy feature which means that you simply copy your application into a specific folder of your server.

-The Eclipse IDE provides a plugin called "Web Tools Plattform" (WTP) which supports the hot deployment functionality for some application and web servers.
-But if you are using the Maven build tool the Ecipse WTP feature did not integrate smoothly with the maven project structure.
-So in most cases the hot deployment feature will get lost and the development will become time intensive and frustrating.
-This is the moment where manik-hot-deploy comes into play. manik-hot-deploy is an Eclipse plugin which supports hotdeployment functionality for your maven java enterprise project.
-It is easy to configure and speed-up the development of web and enterprise applications.
+This is called Cold-Deployment.
+But this takes time as you need to redeploy your application each time you have done a change.
+You can automate this by usinge the autodeploy and hot-deploy features supported by most application servers.
+This means, changes of the artefact or web content will automatically be deployed to your server in the background.

+If you are using the Eclipse IDE togehter with Maven, Manik-Hot-Deploy allows you to setup hot-deploy for most application servers in a easy way.

+You will find the [installation guide](https://github.com/rsoika/manik-hot-deploy/wiki) on the wiki page.

 ## Autodeployment vs. Hotdeployment (Incremental Deployment)